MSUDataAnalytics/Archive/Labs/Lab0.md

 The remaining steps will allow you to install `git` and use it with RStudio.[^1]

 [^1]: These steps will be remarkably different if you are utilizing Atom (for the better).
 This is one reason to use Atom as your editing and analysis environment.
+If you use Atom, you will need to become familiar with its various "packages".
+I strongly recommend that you try out `Hydrogen` and `atom-language-r` packages to allow you to execute `R` code in-line.
+A quick google search will provide the steps you need to get this set up.

 5. Bookmark, watch or star this repository so that you can easily find it later